gnosis/dex-research/dFusion/dFusion.rst

 Since posting the complete solution (all prices and traded volumes) would be too gas expensive to put on-chain for each candidate solution, participants only submit the 'traders utility' they claim there solution is able to achieve, the new balance-state-hash after the auction settlement and a bond.
 The anchor contract will collect the best submissions for **C** minutes and will select the solution with the maximal 'traders utility' as the proposed solution.
-This proposed solution will become a - for the present being - a valid solution, if the solution submitter will load all details of his solution onchain within another **C/2** minutes.
+This proposed solution will become a - for the present being - a valid solution, if the solution submitter will load all details of his solution on-chain within another **C/2** minutes.
 If he does not do it, he will slashed and in the next **C/2** minutes anyone can submit another full solution and the best fully submitted solution will be accepted by the anchor contract.

 This means the uniform clearing price of the auction is calculated in a permission-less decentralized way.